santiagocb/java-task06-spring-testing/README.md

 ## Features
 - JMS and Spring Testing
-- Usage of JPA to interact with Persistence API in a booking backend.
+- Usage of JPA to interact with Persistence API in a booking backend
 - Usage of Hibernate
 - Based on https://github.com/santiagocb/java-task05-spring-mvc
+- Usage of awaitility to test Async process.

 ## Requirements
 - Install Docker